OAI/sig-security/README.md

+# Goals

-# Goals : define the next iteration of security schemes as a framework that allows to describe any type of credential and how they are used.
+Define the next iteration of security schemes as a framework that allows to describe any type of credential and how they are used.